alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 If you get a `New-msolserviceprincipalcredential: Access denied` error stating `You do not have permissions to call this cmdlet`, check the following:
   - Make sure you authenticate as the "Local Administrator" (`admin@<custom domain>`) user when prompted by the script.
 Other administrators added as guests will not work for this step.
   - Make sure you are logged in as a **domain** user rather than a local user.
-    -  The output of the `whoami` command in powershell should be `netBiosDomain\dsgadmin` rather than `SHMNPS\dsgadmin`
+    - The output of the `whoami` command in powershell should be `netBiosDomain\admin` rather than `SHMNPS\admin`
-    - If it is not, reconnect to the remote desktop with the username `dsgadmin@<custom domain>`, using the same password as before
+    - If it is not, reconnect to the remote desktop with the username `admin@<custom domain>`, using the same password as before
   - Make sure the Safe Haven Azure Active Directory has valid P1 licenses:
     - Go to the Azure Portal and click "Azure Active Directories" in the left hand side bar
     - Click "Licenses" in the left hand side bar